 A wealth of natural treasure awaits visitors to Botswana, one of Southern Africa’s most prosperous countries.
 The glare of the Makgadikgadi Pans, the parched earth of The Kalahari Desert, teeming waterways of the Okavango Delta, and the renowned Chobe National Park all offer something to thrill travellers from all walks of life.

 Although landlocked, Botswana boasts the lush Okavango Delta and panhandle where the surrounding riverine forest, mopane woodlands, and savannahs are a centre of incredible biodiversity.
-Reserves surrounding the Okavango Delta and other game-abundant areas such as Chobe National Park give visitors a chance to get up-close-and-personal with the country’s wildlife.
-The terrain is also rich in San rock art as well as remnants of these ancient cultures, bringing life to historical textbooks.
+Reserves surrounding the Delta and other game-abundant areas such as Chobe National Park give visitors a chance to get up close and personal with the country’s wildlife.
+The terrain is also areas rich in San rock art and the remnants of these ancient cultures will bring life to historical textbooks.

 Further west, the expansive Kalahari Desert scrubland offers endless horizons and glittering night skies while the cracked, desolate splendour of the neighbouring Makgadikgadi Pans and Nxai Pan promise peaceful isolation.

 Home to some of the continent’s most renowned safari areas, Botswana’s isolation is part of its magic.
 The vast tracts of land that have been set aside for conservation contain no roads or infrastructure, making it a truly wild and magnificent place.
 Unspoilt and not widely accessible, Botswana is a safari paradise.
 With the Big 5, plenty of endangered species, and a plethora of birds, mammals, and reptiles, there is wildlife around every corner.